 Ufrieda Ho is an award-winning journalist and one of the daughters of Ho Sing Kee.
 In this wonderfully textured memoir she explores her family’s history and arrival in South Africa.
 Ufrieda describes growing up with her siblings in a world in which she is too white for some and too black for others, and the question of “who belongs” haunts this evocative account.

-Listed in: African Studies · African Literature · Fiction · Women Authors
+Listed in: African Studies · African Authors · Fiction · Women Authors

 Ufrieda Ho’s compelling memoir describes with intimate detail what it was like to come of age in the marginalized Chinese community of Johannesburg during the apartheid era of the 1970s and 1980s.
 The Chinese were mostly ignored, as Ho describes it, relegated to certain neighborhoods and certain jobs, living in a kind of gray zone between the blacks and the whites.
 As long as they adhered to these rules, they were left alone.

 “Paper Sons echoes the domestic realism in Amy Tan’s best-selling The Joy Luck Club; we taste the food and we are educated in all things Chinese such as the observance of rituals.
 For the Ho family, the strong adherence to ancient traditions gives meaning and comfort when the silence of stigma proves too oppressive.”